 - Have EHS review your package.
 In order to address any last minute issues, EHS encourages shippers to bring their package(s) to EHS or arrange a meeting with an EHS shipping specialist to review your shipment at MailTech.
 This allows EHS personnel a final review of your packaging, documentation and labeling to help facilitate a successful shipment and avoid fines.

-- Drop off your package at MailTech with the copy of the EHS email and any other documentation.
+- Contact MailTech about shipping your package.
+Be sure to include a copy of the EHS email approval and any other required documentation.
 Chemical and biological materials are not to be left unattended (regardless of DOT/IATA regulations).
 MailTech will communicate shipment of chemical and biological materials to EHS.
+Please contact MailTech at 806-742-2286 or email firstname.lastname@example.org prior to dropping off or shipping out packages.
 EHS involvement at the start of shipping expedites final approval of your shipment.

 Ready to Ship?